Unruly Bodies: Culture, Biology, and Power

 Bodies—especially human bodies—defy efforts to classify, contain, and control them.
 Sex and death, anatomy and physiology, archives and criminology, gender and reproductive health: these are only a few of the lenses through which we will study the human body in this yearlong foundational program.
 We’ll ask basic questions about human bodies, and challenge our assumptions.
 What is the human body?
 What are its limits?
 Is it stable or shifting?
 How do we know our bodies?

 The faculty will introduce students to concepts in physiology, public health, ecology, sociology, anthropology, and media studies.
 Our focus will shift to different aspects of bodies each quarter.
-In fall our theme is Bodies Without Borders and our focus will be sex, death, and our problematic schemes for classifying bodies.
+Our first theme is Bodies Without Borders and our focus will be sex, death, and our problematic schemes for classifying bodies.
 We will examine the range of biological reproduction; introduce students to queer and gender theory; and interrogate representations of sex in relation to race, gender, and disability.
 We will delve into the political, social, and epidemiological (population-based) dimensions of sexual and reproductive health, using a public health lens to understand what shapes the health of bodies who share social and political identities.
-We will end the quarter looking into the physiological processes and cultural significance surrounding disease, death, and the undead.
+We will look into the physiological processes and cultural significance surrounding disease, death, and the undead.

 Credit equivalencies include anthropology, sociology, biology, anatomy and physiology, writing and research, and related fields (depending on quarter and individual project focus).